If you’re like a lot of people, you likely found yourself wanting to speak up for our democracy after the 2016 presidential election.

 Staying on the Path of Change

-This class is strength training for your activist heart—to create more energy, hope, and perseverance for the future.
+This class is strength training for your activist heart—to create hope, commitment, and perseverance for the future.

-In four 45-minute calls, we’ll explore tools and strategies designed to help you feel inspired to stay on the path, even when things are overwhelming.
+In four 45-minute calls, we’ll explore tools and strategies that help you find inspiration and get back on the path when things are overwhelming.
 Including:

 - How (and why) to focus your activism efforts.

-- What activities contribute to overwhelm, exhaustion, and hopelessness.
+- What activities create stress, overwhelm, exhaustion, and hopelessness.

-- Which habits and practices increase feelings of inspiration and motivation.
+- Which practices increase feelings of hope and motivation.

-- The one crucial action that supports everything else.
+- The one crucial practice that supports everything else.

 As an educator by training, I’ve designed this class to be engaging and interactive—with worksheets, assignments, and new ideas for you to try.